-The first Japanese settlers arrive in Maple Ridge in 1907, mostly buying farmland and settling in as berry farmers.
-At the time, work could be or had the potential to be short for Japanese men, as most business in B.C. were owned by white setters, who could not always be counted on to hire non-white workers.
-The Japanese settlers therefore were encouraged by their fellow Issei (first generation Japanese settlers) to take their future into their own hands by buying land and farming.
+The first Japanese Canadian settlers arrive in Maple Ridge in 1907, mostly buying farmland and settling in as berry farmers.
+At the time, work could be or had the potential to be short for Japanese Canadian men, as most business in B.C. were owned by white setters, who could not always be counted on to hire non-white workers.
+Japanese Canadian settlers therefore were encouraged by their fellow issei (first generation Japanese Canadian settlers) to take their future into their own hands by buying land and farming.

-By 1927, 5,728 acres of British Columbia were farms owned by Japanese families, 2,378 of those acres were in Maple Ridge.
-One-third of the Japanese-Canadian population lived in the district of Maple Ridge on 220 family owned farms.
+By 1927, 5,728 acres of British Columbia were farms owned by Japanese Canadian families, 2,378 of those acres were in Maple Ridge.
+One-third of the Japanese Canadian population lived in the district of Maple Ridge on 220 family owned farms.
 That was 30% of the population of Maple Ridge.

-There were culture clashes in those early years between the Japanese and the non-Japanese majority (known in Japanese as the Hakujin).
+There were culture clashes in those early years between Japanese Canadians and the non-Japanese majority (known in Japanese as the hakujin).
 Mostly small cultural differences, these clashes had the potential to become larger issues.
-With a desire to live comfortably and safe, the Japanese community turned to the Haney Nokai, to understand and address complaints from the Hakujin.
-Some farmers and Maple Ridge residents openly accused Japanese farmers of taking jobs from white settlers, an argument, it seems, as old as time.
-The cultural clashes being mostly small, the Japanese community always ended up making the concessions and adapting to the cultural institutions of the Hakujin farmers, including not working on Sundays.
+With a desire to live comfortably and safe, the Japanese Canadian community turned to the Haney Nokai, to understand and address complaints from the hakujin.
+Some farmers and Maple Ridge residents openly accused Japanese Canadian farmers of taking jobs from white settlers, an argument, it seems, as old as time.
+The cultural clashes being mostly small, the Japanese Canadian community always ended up making the concessions and adapting to the cultural institutions of the hakujin farmers, including not working on Sundays.

 Read more about the Haney Nokai here.

-Articles in the local paper point to other unfortunate forms of discrimination and resistance to cultural diversity.
-In particular, the school board was resistant to hiring Japanese teachers.
-While much of the local school population was made up of Japanese children who were born in Maple Ridge, only white teachers were hired.
+Articles in the local paper point to other anti-Asian forms of discrimination and resistance to cultural diversity.
+In particular, the school board was resistant to hiring Japanese Canadian teachers.
+While much of the local school population was made up of Japanese Canadian children who were born in Maple Ridge, only white teachers were hired.

-By the 1940’s most of the Japanese citizens of Maple Ridge were the Nissei (descendants of Japanese forefathers) and were born in Maple Ridge.
-These children of the first generation Japanese settlers were brought up in two worlds.
-Going to school alongside the Hakujin children, the Nissei would also attend Japanese language schools and work in the fields of their parents farms.
-The cultural differences that separated the Issei and the Hakujin were less among the Nissei, who grew up in both Canadian and Japanese cultures.
+By the 1940’s most of the Japanese Canadians citizens of Maple Ridge were the nisei (second generation of Japanese Canadians) and were born in Maple Ridge.
+These children of the first generation of the first Japanese Canadian settlers were brought up in two worlds.
+Going to school alongside the hakujin children, the nisei would also attend Japanese language schools and work in the fields of their parents farms.
+The cultural differences that separated the issei and the hakujin were less among the nisei, who grew up in both Canadian and Japanese cultures.

-After 40 years of establishing themselves as a large part of the agricultural and cultural community, clearing land, starting businesses, building the first greenhouses in the district, and building temples, halls, and schools, World War Two began and changed everything.
+After 40 years of establishing themselves as a large part of the agricultural and cultural community, clearing land, starting businesses, building the first greenhouses in the district, and building temples, halls, and schools, World War Two began and things began to rapidly change.
 Internment was not immediate with the declaration of war.
-The fear based racism against the Japanese in B.C. began with war measure acts limiting farmers purchasing power, instituting curfews, mandatory fingerprinting, telephone and driving ban, and eventually Japanese community halls and schools were closed.
-In 1941 Japanese-Canadians were “asked” to voluntarily identify themselves in a census.
-Then by 1942 they were required to submit their identification for census and later that year the “evacuation” of the Japanese began.
+The fear based racism against Japanese Canadians in B.C. began with war measure acts limiting farmers purchasing power, instituting curfews, mandatory fingerprinting, telephone and driving ban, and eventually Japanese Canadian community halls and schools were closed.
+In 1941 Japanese Canadians were “asked” to voluntarily identify themselves in a census.
+Then by 1942 they were required to submit their identification for census and later that year the “evacuation” of Japanese Canadians began.

 In April 1942 all Japanese residents were given their orders to vacate their land and property and were moved to farms or internment camps far away from the coast.
 Their lands and property were turned over to the “Custodian for Enemy Alien Property” for “safekeeping” during the war.
-Not trusting this system, at least one Japanese family buried their valuables on their family farm.
-Others sought the help of their non-Japanese neighbours, who kept their property safe for the duration.
-At the time there was much anti-Japanese sentiment at the national, provincial, and municipal level, but there were also those who stood up for their Japanese neighbours.
+Not trusting this system, at least one Japanese Canadian family buried their valuables on their family farm.
+Others sought the help of their non-Japanese neighbours, who initally promised to keep their property safe for the duration.
+At the time there was much anti-Japanese sentiment at the national, provincial, and municipal level, but there were also those who stood up for their Japanese Canadian neighbours.